athulpg007/AMAT/README.md

  * fork the GitHub repository
  * create a feature branch from *master*
  * add your feature and document it
+ * add tests to verify your feature is implemented correctly
- * run the tests
+ * run all the tests to verify your change does not break something else
  * open a pull request

 ## Extras

-The AMAT repository includes representative atmospheric profiles for Solar System bodies, an Excel sheet with a comprehensive literature review of aerocapture, sample feasibility charts for aerocapture at all destinations, reference journal articles (by the author), a PDF version of the documentation, and the author's Ph.D. dissertation which provides more details on the methods and algorithms implemented in AMAT.
+The AMAT repository includes representative atmospheric profiles for Solar System bodies, an Excel sheet with a comprehensive literature review of aerocapture, sample feasibility charts for aerocapture at all destinations, reference journal articles (by the author).

 ## Reference Articles